suphanatwong/pyEpiDisplay/README.md

 1) Develop a Python package that translates the core functionalities of the R package EpiDisplay.
 2) Learn how to translate an existing R package into Python, including understanding differences in syntax, data structures, and library ecosystems between R and Python.

+The intended audience of our project ranges from epidemiology students to experts interested in performing data analysis and visualization tasks in Python.

+To install the package,

 ## Translated Functionalities
 * logistic_display()
   * author: Cat Kim